-A personal graduation plan will be developed for each high school student who is subject to the requirements of the foundation graduation program.
+A personal graduation plan will be developed for each high school student.
 The district encourages all students to pursue a personal graduation plan that includes the completion of at least one endorsement and to graduate with the distinguished level of achievement.
 Attainment of the distinguished level of achievement entitles a student to be considered for automatic admission to a public four year college or university in Texas, depending on his or her rank in class.
 The school will review personal graduation plan options with each student entering grade 9 and his or her parent.
 Before the end of grade 9, a student and his or her parent will be required to sign off on a personal graduation plan that includes a course of study that promotes college and workforce readiness and career placement and advancement, as well as facilitates the transition from secondary to postsecondary education.
 The student's personal graduation plan will denote an appropriate course sequence based on the student's choice of endorsement.